trafiklab/trafiklab.se/content/docs/using-trafiklab-data/the-right-data-type-for-your-project/departure-boards.md

 departures and arrivals for a stations based on its id.
 This means that showing a departure board consists of two parts: finding the station id, and fetching the data.

-### For apps, small websites, ...
+### For apps and small websites

-If you simply want to show the next departures on a digital signage board in shopping mall, on a smartphone, smartwatch, smartmirror, ... you can make use of [the ResRobot Stolptidstabeller 2 API](/api/trafiklab-apis/resrobot-v2/timetables.md) .
+If you simply want to show the next departures on a digital signage board in shopping mall, on a smartphone, smartwatch, smart mirror or similar, you can make use of [the ResRobot Stolptidstabeller 2 API](/api/trafiklab-apis/resrobot-v2/timetables.md) .
 This API provides an easy way to fetch the departures or arrivals at any stop, either now or in the future.